shriyagumber/csci596/Proposal/proposal.md

 This approximates the reuse of already calculated trajectpry using reference potential by weighing different states by a factor w.

 # Expected Results
-We expect to tune the parameters of MLIP so that it is able to reproduce structural properities such as radial distribution function correctly.
-We also expect to wintness an improvement in the RMSE in energy for systems that are of larger size than what the model is trained on.
+Our objective is to meticulously calibrate the parameters of the Machine Learning Interatomic Potential (MLIP) to accurately replicate key structural properties, including the radial distribution function.
+Additionally, we anticipate achieving a marked reduction in the root mean square error (RMSE) of potential energies, particularly for systems of larger size than those included in the training dataset.
+This refinement aims to extend the predictive accuracy and transferability of MLIP to encompass a broader range of system scales

 # References
 https://doi.org/10.1038/s41467-021-27241-4